kottans/frontend/test08.md

 ![Pair Game](https://i.imgur.com/dT2VQ9W.gif)

-In order to complete this challange you should have a basic knowledge of HTML, CSS and JS.
+In order to complete this challenge you should have a basic knowledge of HTML, CSS and JS.
 You can use any styling and animations you want - the only rule is to do it by yourself.

 Some of fallowing links might be helpful: